core-wg/oscore/draft-ietf-core-object-security.md

 Applications using OSCOAP with inner Block options MUST specify a security policy defining a maximum unfragmented message size for inner Block options such that messages exceeding this size SHALL be fragmented by the sending endpoint.

-For blockwise request operations (using Block1) the client MUST use and process the Request-Tag as defined in Section 3 of TODO:I-D.draft-amsuess-core-repeat-request-tag.
-In particular, the rules in section 3.3.1 of TODO:I-D.draft-amsuess-core-repeat-request-tag MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.
+For blockwise request operations (using Block1) the client MUST use and process the Request-Tag as defined in Section 3 of {{I-D.amsuess-core-repeat-request-tag}}.
+In particular, the rules in section 3.3.1 of {{I-D.amsuess-core-repeat-request-tag}} MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.

-For blockwise response operations (using Block2) the server MUST use and process the ETag as defined in Section 4 of TODO:I-D.draft-amsuess-core-repeat-request-tag.
+For blockwise response operations (using Block2) the server MUST use and process the ETag as defined in Section 4 of {{I-D.amsuess-core-repeat-request-tag}}.

 ##### Outer Block Options #####

 A CoAP proxy may do block fragmentation on any CoAP message (including OSCOAP messages) as defined in {{RFC7959}}, and thereby decompose it into multiple blocks using outer Block options.
 The outer block options are thus neither encrypted nor integrity protected.

-To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy should use and process the Request-Tag as specified in section 3.3.2 of TODO:I-D.draft-amsuess-core-repeat-request-tag; an OSCOAP server that supports outer Block options MUST support the Request-Tag option.
+To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy should use and process the Request-Tag as specified in section 3.3.2 of {{I-D.amsuess-core-repeat-request-tag}}; an OSCOAP server that supports outer Block options MUST support the Request-Tag option.

 An endpoint receiving an OSCOAP message with an outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, or the cumulated message size of the blocks exceeds the maximum unfragmented message size.
 In the latter case the message SHALL be discarded.
 In the former case, the processing of the OSCOAP message continues as defined in this document.